 - Shallots and green onions (white AND green parts)

-- Chicken broth (or water to keep it vegetarian)
+- Chicken broth (or water to keep it vegan)

 - Soy sauce (or Tamari to keep it gluten-free)